KodakC41/KodakC41/README.md

 I am currently embarking on an independent study into near-sensor image processing using a neural network for object-detection in noisy images taken under extreme heat for ```Horizon Research```.

 *My most exciting coding projects have been the following.*
-*For academic honesty reasons this code is private.*
+*For academic honesty reasons some of this code is private.*

 ## Languages